Operational guidance for providers of children's social care services during COVID-19 including:

 What should happen to foster children if foster carers are self-isolating or become ill?

 Maintaining a permanent stable setting for children wherever possible is of paramount importance.
-Should foster carers/children start presenting symptoms of Covid-19 we would expect children to remain with their foster parents in line with the self-isolation and social distancing guidance.
+Should foster carers/children start presenting symptoms of COVID-19 we would expect children to remain with their foster parents in line with the self-isolation guidance.
 Whilst these are unsettling times for those involved in caring for and supporting children in foster care, we are grateful for the continued support and stability that is being provided for children in foster care.

 What if there are not enough foster carers to care for additional children or provide respite for other foster carers who have become ill?